 You could feel the excitement contained in the tiny 8th floor lobby at Broadcasting House.
 Thirty of us had gathered to listen to the Pulitzer prize-winning author Jhumpa Lahiri – a woman whose short stories are so powerful and evocative that you believe she is writing about your own life – being interviewed by Harriett Gilbert for the World Book Club.
-The experience taught me one thing: be careful about putting someone on a pedestal.
+The experience taught me one thing: never meet your heroes (I explain at the end).

 Harriett Gilbert was a delight; animated and gracious and sporting a very cool tie.
 It’s a shame that her warmth wasn’t matched by her interviewee.
 It’s not unusual to read about Jhumpa Lahiri being reserved or distant and luckily this doesn’t take away from her exceptional talent and maturity as a writer (and she’s only human, after all).
 In spite of her coolness in demeanour, there is a genuine depth in her explanations.
 She spoke of writing about profound shifts and of growth and loss, nodding once again to her two favourite authors William Trevor (she is nourished by his short stories) and Flannery O’Connor.
 Writing for Jhumpa Lahiri is seldom an intellectual process, but rather intuitive.
 In the interview she describes vividly how she inhabited Ruma’s father (in Unaccustomed Earth) and wanted to know and write his side of the story.